Śmigus-dyngus: Cleveland, Ohio

 Dyngus Day in Cleveland is celebrated with a parade, polka, and the crowning of Miss Dyngus.
-Large celebrations are centered on several West Side neighborhoods, including Ohio City, Tremont, and Detroit-Shoreway.
+Large celebrations are centered on several West Side neighborhoods, including Ohio City, Tremont, and Detroit–Shoreway.
 The epicenter of the celebration is held at Gordon Square.
 A notable local leader of the celebration is DJ Kishka, playing mostly polka and Cleveland-style Polka.
 Relatedly, Cleveland is home to the Polka Hall of Fame.
 Cleveland contains a strong Polish American community, including five churches in the city limits who continue to say Mass in the Polish language-St. Stanislaus, St. Casimir, St. Barbara, Immaculate Heart of Mary, and St. John Cantus.

+Recent years have seen annual events of Pierogi-eating contests and the Miss Dyngus Day contest.
+Several local breweries make special releases of Polish and Dyngus Day beer.

 Macedon, New York

 Dyngus Day in Macedon, New York, and its sister village Hoosick Falls, is celebrated with a town festival and folk dressed along Appian Way.
 Local celebrations are often held as well as festivals where local residents wear bright, green colors.